 As we all know, the best candidates don’t remain on the market for long (if they even make it to the job search).
 Some estimates suggest that the cream of the crop is available for less than 10 days.
 Plus, depending on the complexity of the role or experience required, it might be difficult to locate and attract high-quality temporary talent in a timely manner – especially if your industry is in the midst of local talent shortages or seasonal demands.

 Working with a staffing firm can streamline your search for qualified candidates.
 For starters, the right firm will have access to a host of connections in your target market or disciplines, making your search and candidate submissions faster.
 Some firms even retain IT consultants, accelerating placement timelines while reducing your employment responsibility.

 Once you believe you’ve attracted the right candidates into your recruitment funnel, you’ve got to move fast to lock them down.
 The screening process is often one of the most time consuming, and inaccurate, parts of hiring.
 These days, on-site interviews aren’t usually in the cards, and a resume or a phone screen can only give you so much insight into the worker and their abilities.

 For instance, let’s say you’re considering four solid candidates submitted by your staffing partner or recruiting team.
 With a typical interview process, you’d need to find overlapping availability in your schedule with each of those potential hires to have a phone screen, review their responses, and make a decision.

-Instead, companies are using one-way video interviewing tools like interview on demand to ask candidates questions; assess their abilities and communication skills; and more accurately determine their fit for a position.
+Instead, companies are using a phone screen alternative: one-way video interviewing tools like interview on demand to ask candidates questions; assess their abilities and communication skills; and more accurately determine their fit for a position.

 Using a one-way video interview, candidates record responses on their own time which you can then review in your own time as well.
 That’s hours of time back in your day to lock down talent before the competition (and less pesky back-end admin!).